biotite-dev/hydride/doc/issues.rst

 A group has an unexpected number of hydrogen atoms, e.g. a carboxy group is protonated
 --------------------------------------------------------------------------------------

-Probably, the formal charges for the concerning heavy atom is incorrect.
+Probably, the formal charge for the concerning heavy atom is incorrect.
-If the formal charge of the oxygen atom of a carboxy group is set to 0, a protonated form is assumned.
+If the formal charge of the oxygen atom of a carboxy group is set to 0, a protonated form is assumed.

 The reason for incorrect charges is simply that the structure files contain improper charge values.